docker-oilgains/netbeans-jdk8/README.md

 # Run Java NetBeans from a Docker container

 ## Original sources
 Article: http://fabiorehm.com/blog/2014/09/11/running-gui-apps-with-docker/
 Repository: https://github.com/fgrehm/docker-netbeans

-## Running NetBeans IDE from a Docker container
+## Running NetBean IDE from a Docker container

 This container runs the NetBeans IDE from a Linux Docker container.
 The differences with the original version are: